 More Tax Questions

 If you started this post asking, “what is a 1099,” we hope we answered your question.
 For more answers to your toughest tax questions, check with the pros at Shared Economy Tax.
-Our team of certified tax experts can help with all of your tax issues.
+Our team of certified tax experts and 1099 bookkeepers can help with all of your tax issues.
 Get started today with a free one-on-one strategy session with a Shared Economy Tax pro, or sign up for our free newsletter using the form below for more free tax tips.